graphql/graphiql/packages/graphiql-build-fetcher/README.md

 #### Custom `wsClient` Example

-Just by providing the `subscriptionsUrl`
+Just by providing the `subscriptionUrl`

 ```ts
 import * as React from 'react';